derysudrajat/Aufcleader-v1.2/README.md

 # Aufcleader-v1.2
-Aufcleader IoT Project get all file here
+Aufcleader is IoT Project about smart aquarium integrated with database and Android